Assistant Professor of Law

 Prior to teaching, Makar was an Open Society Institute Fellow from 2014 to 2016.
 During her fellowship, Makar created the Pipeline to Habeas program, which the Baltimore City Office of the Public Defender now uses as a model to challenge the wrongful pretrial detention of indigent persons.
 Makar's project focused on revitalizing the use of the writ of habeas corpus in the pretrial context to secure release for her clients.
 Her program was used by the Office the Public Defender to obtain the pretrial release of 101 protestors arrested after the death in police custody of Freddie Gray.

-Makar's scholarship examines the intersection of civil rights and criminal law, with a specific focus on detainee rights.
-Her latest article on the right to vote in jails is forthcoming in the University of Southern California Law Review.
+Makar's scholarship examines the intersection of civil rights and criminal law, with a specific focus on prisoners’ rights and prison law jurisprudence.
+Her articles are featured or forthcoming in the Maryland Law Review, Southern California Law Review and the Washington Law Review.

 Articles and Essays